gavinhartman24/FinalProject/README.md

 I made this game  for my Bell Intro to Computer Class Fall 2022...

 FinalGame:
-A game where a player has to move up through three levels of a game and to move on needs to reach the prie
+A game where a player has to move up through a maze of platforms and reach a prize

 Description:

-You start out on level one.
-This is the easiest level to pass.
-Once you reach the prize, a small box, the next level will show up, a level sligtly more difficult than the previous.
-Its the same thing, where the player has to navigate to the prize.
-Then the third and final level will pop up.
-This level is ubstantially more difficult and when the reach the prize the game will show a new screen saying you win.
+The player is dropped onto the map and you have to manuever the player around the platforms using WASD and reach a green square as the prize to end the game.

 Getting Started